 And at a third level, he saw once again mountains were mountains and rivers were rivers.

 Strong from its “self-awareness” in the substance, Presence embraces the world of forms once again and it is now an embrace of love with the substance.
 Mountains are mountains again.
-Body, emotions, and thoughts are “impregnated” by Presence, the “little things of life” re-emerge in a newborn awareness.
-The VISION is now connected to THE HEART, humanity is embraced in its beauty, limitations, imperfections and fragility.
-Presence knows itself as the source of all, pure knowing, pure experiencing and the known, the experienced is not separated from it, it is essentially Love meeting Love.
+Body, emotions, and thoughts are “impregnated” by Presence, and the “little things of life” re-emerge in a newborn awareness.
+The VISION is now connected to THE HEART, humanity is embraced in its beauty, limitations, imperfections, and fragility.
+Presence knows itself as the source of all, pure knowing, pure experiencing, and the known, the experienced is not separated from it, it is essentially Love meeting Love.